vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 ```sh
 yarn add babel-plugin-relay --dev
 ```

-Note that you're pulling this from the `@dev` branch to work around [this bug](https://github.com/facebook/relay/issues/1654) that would break _watching_ your GraphQL files and automatically trigger a compile on every change.

 All right, that's it for the first step!
 Go ahead and move on to configure Babel.